-2. The FCC Arbitrarily Disregarded AFC Limitations.
+2. The FCC Arbitrarily Disregarded Automated Frequency Coordination Limitations.

 As the sole petitioner representing public safety entities licensed to operate in the 6 GHz band, APCO is focused on the dangerous impacts of interruptions to 911 and first-responder communications.
-Given the life-or-death nature of these communications, APCO is concerned that the FCC's reliance on AFC to prevent all interference from standard-power devices is flawed.
+Given the life-or-death nature of these communications, APCO is concerned that the FCC's reliance on Automated Frequency Coordination to prevent all interference from standard-power devices is flawed.
 See APCO 4/10/2020 Letter 3, 5-6 (JA, -).
-Preventing interference depends on an AFC's ability to stop unlicensed devices from transmitting in locations where they could interfere with licensed users.
+Preventing interference depends on a coordination technology's ability to stop unlicensed devices from transmitting in locations where they could interfere with licensed users.
 See APCO Comments 6 (JA).
-An AFC should not permit an unlicensed device to share the channel used by a public safety receiver unless the device is outside of the area that would pose a threat to the receiver.
+A coordination technology should not permit an unlicensed device to share the channel used by a public safety receiver unless the device is outside of the area that would pose a threat to the receiver.
 See, e.g., Order ¶32 (JA).